Dates

 date_search(search_term, content, metadata=None, image_url=None, max_characters=8000, api_key=None, azure_endpoint=None, api_version=None, model=None, max_retries=5)

 Searches a document to find a date matching the input query.
-Returns dates formatted as "DD-MMM-YYYY".
+Returns dates in ISO format (YYYY-MM-DD).

 Parameters: